widgetic/pubsub.js/README.md

-A tiny (~600 bytes when minified, ~300 bytes when gzip'd) and robust [pubsub](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) implementation in the spirit of [microjs.com](http://www.microjs.com) evolved from an original implementation by [Daniel Lamb](http://daniellmb.com).
+A tiny (~600 bytes when minified, ~300 bytes when gzip'd) and robust [pubsub](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) implementation in the spirit of [microjs.com](http://www.microjs.com) evolved from an original implementation by [Daniel Lamb](http://daniellmb.com) (of which, after refactoring and optimizing, only the method names have been kept).

 The library is implemented as a universal module to support CommonJS-enabled, AMD-enabled and traditional Javascript environments and the code is optimized to be as compact,